top of page

 In the beginning...

 The idea for the Handlebar Cafe came from a group of local teenagers involved in a project called SPUD Youth.
 These young people, interested in architecture and place-making, developed designs for a new cycle cafe for Winchester, partly inspired by the creation of a new cycle route through Winchester, crossing the magnificent Hockley Viaduct.
-After almost 4 years of research, model-making, planning meetings, presentations and consultation, they have now secured planning permission for the cafe.
+After almost 4 years of research, model-making, planning meetings, presentations and consultation, they secured planning permission for the cafe.
 Bringing this idea to reality is a fantastic demonstration of the enthusiasm and commitment of the young people to see this project through.

-Our September Launch Party...
+September Launch Party...

-At 2:30 on Sunday afternoon we had an amazing day celebrating the grand opening of The Handlebar Cafe.
 Hundreds of people joined us for this special event as well as many of our valued sponsors and supporters and some special guests.

 DJI_0380.jpg

-Bespoke Modular Developments (BMD) have started building the superstructure in their factory in Otterbourne.
-When completed the structures will be delivered in 5 parts by lorry to the site and then craned into position.
-A final fit-out, cladding and shutters will then all be undertaken on the site.
-Having construction taking place both on and off-site really helps to reduce the build time, but it also adds a level of complexity to ensure that everything comes together correctly.
+A final fit-out, cladding and shutters were then undertaken on-site.
+Having construction taking place both on and off-site helped to reduce the build time, but also added a level of complexity to ensure that everything came together correctly.

 IMG_3384.JPG